RustyTake-Off/aks-terraform-pipeline/README.md

 ## [Project](https://github.com/RustyTake-Off/projects)

-[Mini Project] - Create AKS in terraform and deploy it using Azure DevOps or GitHub Actions with custom pipelines.
+[Mini Project] - Create AKS in terraform and deploy it using Azure DevOps with a custom pipelines.